Sark & Herm travel guide

 About Sark & Herm

-Life moves at an altogether slower place on Sark and Herm.
+Life moves at an altogether slower pace on Sark and Herm.
 Floating off the coast of northern France, these lesser-known Channel Islands are amongst the last car-free islands in Europe – the only way to explore their secluded bays and wind-bitten headlands is by bike or on foot.
 How quaint.

 Though not part of France or the United Kingdom, Sark and Herm are officially classed as British Crown Dependencies and offer a chance to escape the trials and tribulations of life in mainland Europe.